Skip to main content

 (A) Definitions for this rule:

-(1) "Homemaker service" (homemaker) means a service providing routine activities to help a consumer to achieve and maintain a clean, safe, and healthy living environment.
+(1) "Homemaker service" (homemaker) means a case-managed service providing routine activities to help a consumer to achieve and maintain a clean, safe, and healthy living environment.

 (a) "Homemaker service" includes the following activities: